ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/taxii/taxii.rst

 Authentication
 --------------

 Requests to a Taxii endpoint must be authenticated using `Basic Authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_ with the username and password of a Taxii-user account.
-The value created by the basic authentication should be sent with the request with the ``Authentication`` header.
+The value created by the basic authentication should be sent with the request with the ``Authorization`` header.
 Note that this is different than the authentication scheme used for normal API requests.

-For example, the ``Authentication`` header for requests to Taxii endpoints should look like: ``Authorization: Basic b1gB1rdz007``.
+For example, the ``Authorization`` header for requests to Taxii endpoints should look like: ``Authorization: Basic b1gB1rdz007``.

 Discovery Service
 -----------------